fallen-icarus/cardano-swaps/GettingStarted.md

 ```

 **The offer and ask are always from the perspective of the swap UTxO.** So if you are trying to take
-ADA from the swap and deposit a native token, the offer asset is ADA and the ask asset is the native
+ada from the swap and deposit a native token, the offer asset is ada and the ask asset is the native
 token.